For the latest details on our academic's research activity please study their profiles on the School's website. Examples of PhD topics:

 More general information on funding a PhD can be found here.

-Applicants who hold an MSc in Economics or Finance should apply on the course pages here:
+Applicants who hold a BSc or MSc in Economics, Finance or a related subject should apply on the course pages here:

-Applicants who already hold an MRes can apply directly for the PhD programme using the applications buttons on this page.
+Applicants who already hold an MRes can apply directly for the PhD programme by emailing email@example.com to request a link to the application form.
 Admission is for entry in September.

 To avoid delays in making a decision, please ensure that the following supporting materials are included with the application: